lukekarrys/emoji-named-characters/readme.md

 Support for browserify, amd, or a browser global.
 You will get an object with the following properties:

-- `names`: An array of all the names of the emojis
 - `mapping`: An object with the keys being the names and the values being the emoji characters
 - `missing`: An array of names that don't exist as emoji characters (or I couldn't find them).